kaziema/ruby/README.md

 ## Contributing

 Sign the [CLA](CLA.md) in your first pull request.
-It is one page, and it exists because

-Contributed code has to be usable in the paid build.
-Without it, every contributor keeps

-separate copyright over their patch, and the project cannot ship.
+It is one page, and it exists because contributed code has to be usable in the paid build.
+Without it, every contributor keeps separate copyright over their patch, and the project cannot ship.

-Contributions are welcome, but the project is at the stage where most of it is still being
+Contributions are welcome, but the project is at the stage where most of it is still being decided.

-decided.
 Open an issue before writing anything substantial.